 The Importance of Nutritional Therapy for Addiction

-According to Psychology Today (2), a healthy body is essential if an individual is recovering because it allows the individual to focus on the spiritual, emotional, or mental health complications that make substance abuse tempting.
+Research shows that a healthy body is essential if an individual is recovering because it allows the individual to focus on the spiritual, emotional, or mental health complications that make substance abuse tempting.

 Although nutrition therapy does not directly prevent cravings for a substance, it does balance out nutrients and prevent deficiencies.
 Since nutrient deficiencies contribute to cravings for the substance, eliminating those deficiencies also helps reduce the cravings.